Best daily deals

 How long does the Sennheiser HD 350BT battery last?

-We subjected the Sennheiser HD 350BT to constant music playback, peaking at 75dB(SPL) output, and it lasted 33 hours, 49 minutes.
+We subjected the Sennheiser HD 350BT to constant music playback, peaking at 75dB(SPL) output, and it lasted 33 hours and 49 minutes.
 This exceeds the official 30-hour battery life and is far better than most wireless headphones.
 Like the Sennheiser HD 450BT, the HD 350BT doesn’t support fast charging, so you must set aside the full two hours to charge the headset via USB-C.

 Does the Sennheiser HD 350BT have noise canceling?